 - Olive oil

-- Vinegar- red wine vinegar or apple cider vinegar are good
+- Vinegar- I would go with red wine vinegar or apple cider vinegar

 - Salt and pepper